Support for Metro employees (Wellness, IT help, Leave, etc.)

 - How to refer an employee to EAP that you are concerned about

-- How to identify signs of stress and mental health issues in your staff
+- How to identify signs of stress and mental health issues in your team

-- How to support staff on extended sick leave or return to work plan
+- How to support team members on extended sick leave or return to work plan

 - Coaching on addressing performance issues or conflicts in the team